Examining Input Modalities and Visual Feedback Designs in Mobile Expressive Writing: Conclusion

 \section{Conclusion}

 Expressing negative emotions is known to be an effective stress-coping mechanism, but challenges with respect to interface designs emerge when the practice is transitioned to technology-supported mental well-being systems.
 This work investigated how input modalities for emotional expression and visual feedback designs for post-expression interventions could affect the perceived cathartic effects and user experience.
-Our study highlighted the benefits and stronger preference for keyboard-based text entry over input methods using voice messages, and also revealed how different visual feedback designs can benefit users to accommodate different scenarios of stress-related emotional expression.
+Our study highlighted the benefits and stronger preference for keyboard-based text entry over input methods using voice messages.
+It also revealed how different visual feedback designs can benefit users to accommodate different scenarios of stress-related emotional expression.
 Our findings also suggest important design considerations and future research directions in mobile expressive writing, and further encourage interdisciplinary research between HCI and self-help approach in psychology.

 \begin{acks} We are grateful for the support received during the preparation of this paper.
 In particular, we would like to thank Ginshi Shimojima, Chi-lan Yang, Zefan Sramek, and Shitao Fang for their valuable feedback.
 We also extend our appreciation to the participants in our user study for their involvement.
 This research is part of the results of Value Exchange Engineering, a joint research project between R4D, Mercari, Inc., and the RIISE.
-This project was supported by JSPS Bilateral (Grant Number: 120232701).
+This project was also partly supported by JSPS Bilateral (Grant Number: 120232701), Research Council of Finland (Grant Numbers 349637 and 353790), and JST ASPIRE for Top Scientists (Grant Number: JPMJAP2405). \end{acks}